rstudio-conf-2020/text-mining/README.md

 At the end of this course, participants will understand how to:

--Perform exploratory data analyses of text datasets, including summarization and data visualization -Understand and implement both tf-idf and sentiment analysis -Build classification models for text using tidy data principles
+- Perform exploratory data analyses of text datasets, including summarization and data visualization
+- Understand and implement both tf-idf and sentiment analysis
+- Build classification models for text using tidy data principles

 ## Is this course for me?